sipmann/django-actual/README.rst

 ------
     - Changed the minimum Django version to 3.X.
 Version 2 might work (but not tested)
     - Removed unused things
+    - Add __str__ to generated models
+    - Bootstrap layout to the templates